unixorn/awesome-zsh-plugins/README.md

 - [nodenv (c-uo)](https://github.com/C-uo/zsh-nodenv) - Looks for `nodenv` in your working directory and loads it when found.
 - [nodenv (jsahlen)](https://github.com/jsahlen/nodenv.plugin.zsh) - Auto-load `nodenv` and its completions into the shell.
 - [nodenv (mattberther)](https://github.com/mattberther/zsh-nodenv) - Installs, updates and loads `nodenv`.
 Inspired by zsh-rbenv.
 - [nodo](https://github.com/nicolodiamante/nodo) - This plugin helps you prevent `node_modules` directories from filling your iCloud storage by un-syncing the directory or can save even more space by removing all `node_modules` directories within the chosen root directory.
+This is particularly useful for cleaning up a project that has multiple node_modules trees
 - [nohup](https://github.com/micrenda/zsh-nohup) - Add `nohup` to the current command pressing `Ctrl-H`.
 - [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - macOS users know the pain of trying to figure out what command actually flushes the DNS cache on their version of macOS, and this plugin makes that annoyance go away.
 - [notenote](https://github.com/DrgnFireYellow/notenote/) - Makes it easy to take notes.